 Football Manager Guides | Coaching Staff

 Welcome to the next instalment of the ‘my approach to…’ series.
-In this post, I talk about how I hire the best available staff for my club in each edition of Football Manager.
+In this post, I talk about how I hire the best available coaching staff in Football Manager for my club.

-In Football Manager 2018, if you want to be able to produce the best talent you can, you’re going to need to have the best possible coaches working for you.
-However, it goes without saying that having the best staff in the world is pretty useless if your facilities are poor.
+If you want to be able to produce the best talent you can, you’re going to need to have the best possible coaching staff in Football Manager working for you.
+However, it goes without saying that having the best coaching staff in the world is pretty useless if your facilities are poor.

 To state the obvious, your training facilities are what your first team and other squads, e.g., reserves, will use when training.
-The youth facilities are used by newgens before they are promoted to your youth team and become visible in game.
-To view your current facilities, head to Club > Facilities and you’ll see the rating, which can be between poor and state of the art.
+The youth facilities are used by newgens before they are promoted to your youth team and become visible in-game.
+To view your current facilities, head to Club Info > Facilities and you’ll see the rating, which can be between poor and state of the art.

 - Below Average

 The current facilities at Brentford.
 The training facilities are Average, which means there’s a long way to go to improve these.

 It goes without saying that you should aim to get the best possible training facilities you can.
 This will assist in getting the best out of the players at your disposal.
 To improve the training facilities you can ask your board to improve them.
 You’re likely to have more chance of them saying yes if they hold you in high regard and if it is part of the clubs philosophy to improve the current players rather than signing high-profile players for the first team.
 This isn’t a given, and the board could equally accept or refuse the request.

 To find out, head to Club Vision > Make Board Request > Facilities > Improve Training Facilities.

 From here you can give a number of reasons why you think they should improve.
 I tend to use the options that are specific to the goals of the board when I take over.